 Here she breaks down everything from how lack of sleep impacts fitness performance, recovery and the results you get from working out and shares her go-to tips on how to improve your sleep quality and how to figure out your personal sleep need.

-Long story short, counting sheep should be prescribed daily on every athlete’s and exerciser’s training calendar.
+Long story short, sleep and exercise are interdependent – counting sheep should be prescribed daily on every athlete’s and exerciser’s training calendar.

 This list isn’t comprehensive since we’re learning more and more about how sleep affects every aspect of human performance.